seemoo-lab/Hardwhere/README.md

 You can open this folder as an android App in android studio and in VS Code for the HardWhere-Backend.
 It is recommended to use VS Code with the rust-analyzer plugin for it.

 You can build the app via gradle or in android studio.
 HardWhere-Backend can be build using `cargo build --release`, `--release` being optional.

+For the integration with snipeit you'll have to upgrade hardwhere.patch for new snipeit versions.